mehdibeigiii/introduction-to-quantum-computing/docs/applications.md

 The local [quantum-generative-model notebook](../notebooks/04-quantum-machine-learning/quantum-generative-model.ipynb) demonstrates adversarial training with a small binomial distribution.
 It explains the method but is not a calorimeter simulator.
 A complete application would need detector geometry, cell energies, particle conditions, shower profiles, correlations, and comparisons with reference simulation.

+## Quantum-field-theory dynamics

+Real-time evolution in quantum field theories is difficult for many classical numerical methods.
+Martinez and collaborators demonstrated a few-qubit trapped-ion simulation of the Schwinger model, a simplified form of quantum electrodynamics in one spatial dimension.
+The experiment followed particle-antiparticle production, vacuum persistence, and entanglement during real-time evolution.

+A complementary proposal by Bauer, Freytsis, and Nachman uses effective field theory to separate perturbatively accessible high-energy dynamics from lower-energy dynamics assigned to a quantum computer.
+Their demonstration evaluates Wilson-line observables in a scalar field theory using simulation and IBM quantum hardware.
+These studies move closer to calculating quantum dynamics connected with collider theory, although both use simplified models rather than full quantum chromodynamics.

 ## Brief external research outlook

 Beyond the applications discussed in the lecture, [Bauer and collaborators](https://arxiv.org/abs/1904.03196) developed a quantum parton-shower algorithm for a simplified field theory.
 It preserves quantum information during particle branching and studies interference effects that are difficult to represent in a classical probabilistic shower.